WowOpenBox/WowOpenBox/README.md

 If you want to use the optional Round Robin feature, run the `OpenMultiBoxing_RR` exe wrapper to get RR (it will launch/need the other bigger exe too, in the same folder).

+Go through the Window Layout Wizard to pick how many game windows you plan on playing with and their layout, save and apply.

-Then start your world of warcraft clients (Classic or Shadowlands) using launcher is fine (that way you don't need to keep typing your password).
-Before WOB/OMB 2.6 you needed to make sure your game was in "Windowed (Fullscreen)" mode, so they didn't have a title or border but now OpenMultiBoxing will remove the border for you if there is one and they'll be neatly arranged.
+Then start your game windows (e.g World of Warcraft, Classic or Shadowlands) using battle.net launcher is fine (that way you don't need to keep typing your password).
+Wob since version 4.1 will automatically capture and place the windows in their respective position for you (you can turn that option off in the Option menu)

 ![WOB Window Layout GUI Screenshot](https://wowopenbox.org/sshotWindowLayout.png?src=github)